FAQ (Frequently Asked Questions)

 I’ve always loved comics and cartoons.
 Growing up, my brother had a big collection of Mad Magazines and Archie comic books, as well as comic strip collections.
 I used to swipe them and read them.
 He was not happy about that…especially when I embellished those Archies with my own drawings.

 I created many of my own comics as well.
 I even teamed up with another kid on our block and we’d draw pages and pages of comics after school every day.
 In high school and college, I did strips for the school newspaper.
 I was an illustration major in college, and I noticed I kept doing my assignments in more and more of a cartoony fashion.
 That’s really when I realized I wanted to become a cartoonist.
 In fact, for my senior project, I created a large-scale comic book.
 I even created the school’s first (and maybe only) cartoon independent study.

 After college, I got a job with American Greetings in Cleveland, OH, as a humorous card writer/illustrator.
 Basically, I got to create cartoons on cards.
-Not a bad first job!
+Not a bad job!
 While working there, I submitted comic strip ideas to newspaper syndicates on the side.
 I did this on and off for about ten years.
 I got my first break with a weekly strip called Got a Life.
 That ran for two years, then I created The Pajama Diaries, which was syndicated as a daily strip.
-It launched in 2006 and now runs in hundreds of papers throughout the country and abroad.
-It’s definitely a dream job.
-I love working on the strip.
-If you’d like to learn more about it and see samples, you can visit my Pajama Diaries website.
+It launched in 2006 and ran in hundreds of papers internationally until I retired it in January, 2020.
+If you’d like to read the reruns online, you can visit ComicsKingdom.com.

 Q: How did you decide to become an author?

 You can go to this link.